 Surprisingly, the brachycephalic pugs consistently and significantly outperformed the dolichocephalic German shepherds.
 And the extremely dolichocephalic greyhounds?
 Well, they showed “a general failure to participate”, so no results for them were collected.

 (My husband is chuckling at this, he says he admires them for that).

 Apparently unperturbed by the insubordination of Texan greyhounds, in 2016 researchers at Eötvös University in Hungary planned their own tests.
 This time they compared the scenting ability of short-nosed dog breeds with the scenting ability of other dogs.

 This time the group of dogs dominated by dolichocephalic breeds did manage to outperform the short-nosed breeds every time.

-The Hungarian team attributed the different result to the nature of the tests they used: their tests worked without any preparatory training (the dogs were trying to locate food), but the dogs in the Texan trials were trained to find a specific mineral oil first.
+The Hungarian team attributed the different result to the nature of the tests they used.
+Their tests worked without any preparatory training (the dogs were trying to locate food), but the dogs in the Texan trials were trained to find a specific mineral oil first.
 So, the Texan results could tell us more about trainability than sense of smell.

-Are dolichocephalic dog easier to train?
+Is a long face dog easier to train?

 In 2009, Professor William Helton at the University of Canterbury in New Zealand reviewed a survey of judges from the American and Canadian Kennel Clubs.
 He found that dogs whose heads are neither excessively long nor short were regarded as the easiest to train.

 Long faced dogs and flat faced dogs were both considered harder to train.
 But training is a question of degrees.
 If your long face dog isn’t going to be a working dog, do you just need him to learn the basics of good behavior?

 In 2013, Paul McGreevy and his team at the University of Sydney in Australia studied the links between dogs’ body shape and behavior.
 They found that many undesirable behaviors, such as aggression towards their owner and other dogs, compulsive staring, mounting people and objects, separation anxiety and problems with inappropriate urination or soiling (including rolling in feces) were less common in dolichocephalic breeds.

-The long face dogs weren’t complete angels though: they were more likely to chase things, bark persistently, steal food, and be scared of strangers.
+The long face dogs weren’t complete angels though.
+They were more likely to chase things, bark persistently, steal food, and be scared of strangers.

 This backs up their reputation as the dog fraternity’s opportunists – if they see food they grab it, if something flits through their vision they give chase to find out if it was something good.

 If you have a dog with any of the these problems, we’ve got information here to help you!
 Try these articles to begin: